ubccr-slurm-simulator/slurm_sim_tools/tutorials/readme.md

 <https://github.com/jupyter/docker-stacks> it supports some of the
 docker-stacks magics.

+## Containter Directory Layout

+Most of applications are installed in `/opt` directory:

+- `/opt/slurm_sim_tools` - Slurm Simulator Toolkit with Slurm Simulator
+  code (`/opt/slurm_sim_tools/slurm_simulator`)
+- `/opt/slurm_sim` - Slurm Simulator built with release flags.
+- `/opt/slurm_sim_deb` - Slurm Simulator built with debug flags.
+- `/opt/conda` - Conda (actually Mamba) folder with python and R installation.
+- `/opt/eclipse` - Eclipse IDE for C Slurm Simulator code developments and debug runs (with `gdb`).

+For work user `slurm` user and mounted `/home/slurm/work` directory.

-# Get Tutorial Files and Starting Tutorial
+# Get Tutorial Files and Start Tutorial

-If you haven’t did it alread launch RStudio server at
+If you haven’t done it already launch the RStudio server at
 <http://localhost:8787> (username is `slurm` and password is also
 `slurm`).
 In the terminal window copy all tutorial files to `/home/slurm/work`: